sanskrit/raw_etexts_english/blogs/manasataramgini/2006/11/2006-11-13_the-beginning-of-bhargava-tradition-of-bhuta-damara.md

 had incised herbs thus purifying with mantras one collects the good herbs for the achievement of ones tasks.

-The regular vashikaraNa herbs are said to be: apAmArga, gorochana (a lump of taurine from cow’s gall bladder), daNDotpala roots, shvetAparajita roots, indivAra lotus roots, banyan fig roots. vishvAmitra is said to have expounded the vashikaraNa chapter of the
+The regular vashIkaraNa herbs are said to be: apAmArga, gorochana (a lump of taurine from cow’s gall bladder), daNDotpala roots, shvetAparajita roots, indivAra lotus roots, banyan fig roots. vishvAmitra is said to have expounded the vashikaraNa chapter of the